shanevanheerden/shanevanheerden.github.io/_posts/2020-10-07-a_brief_history_of_natural_language_processing.md

 {% include figure.html path="assets/img/blog1.6.png" class="img-fluid rounded z-depth-1" zoomable=true %}
 <div class="caption">
-    Figure 5: A visual representation of the attention mechanism in an image captioning model [10]
+    <em>Figure 5:</em> A visual representation of the attention mechanism in an image captioning model [10].
 </div>

 Attention is not only restricted to the input sequence and can also be used to focus on surrounding words in a body of text — commonly referred to as *self attention* — to obtain more contextual meaning.
 This is at the heart of the current state-of-the-art *transformer* architecture, proposed by [Vaswani et al. [11]](https://proceedings.neurips.cc/paper_files/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf) in 2017, which is composed of multiple self-attention layers.
 The transformer sparked an explosion of new language model architectures (and an inside joke among AI practitioners regarding Sesame Street Muppets), the most notable being *Bidirectional Encoder Representations from Transformers* (BERT) and *Generative Pre-trained Transformers* (GPT).

 {% include figure.html path="assets/img/blog1.7.png" class="img-fluid rounded z-depth-1" zoomable=true %}
 <div class="caption">
-    Figure 6: The various language model architectures based on the transformer model [12]
+    <em>Figure 6:</em> The various language model architectures based on the transformer model [12].
 </div>

 ## 7. Pre-trained Language Models (2018)